Experienced IRS Tax Whistleblower Attorneys

 Why choose Kohn, Kohn & Colapinto as your IRS whistleblower attorney?

-Kohn, Kohn & Colapinto’s tax fraud attorneys have successfully represented several IRS whistleblowers, clients, the largest Internal Revenue Service (IRS) Tax Fraud Whistleblower, Bradley Birkenfeld.
+Kohn, Kohn & Colapinto’s tax whistleblower attorneys have successfully represented several IRS whistleblowers and tax evasion whistleblowers, including the largest Internal Revenue Service (IRS) Tax Fraud Whistleblower, Bradley Birkenfeld.
 Mr. Birkenfeld disclosed illegal offshore Swiss banking that resulted in over $5 billion recovered for U.S. taxpayers.
 His information forced Switzerland to change its international treaty with the United States.
 Switzerland’s largest bank was forced to turn over the names of over 4,900 U.S. citizens who held illegal offshore accounts.

 Anonymous whistleblowers, identified only as Whistleblower 21276-13W and Whistleblower 21277-13W, were represented by a team of attorneys including KKC partner Stephen M. Kohn.
 These tax fraud whistleblowers were entitled to a reward of $17,791,607.00, based in part on $54 million obtained in criminal fines and civil forfeitures for which the IRS had illegally claimed were outside the whistleblower reward program.